Clein2312/Geodata_Geoinfo_GIS_WS24-25/assignment_bachelor/README.md

 1. Assess the resulting shapefile of your classification.
 Discuss where it performs good and where it has difficulty with the classes.

-1. Find out how much area of algea is covering the lake?
+1. Find out how much area of algae is covering the lake?